nginxinc/nginx-gateway-fabric/docs/guides/integrating-cert-manager.md

   [ACME troubleshooting guide](https://cert-manager.io/docs/troubleshooting/acme/).
   - Note that for the HTTP01 Challenge to work using the Gateway resource, HTTPS redirect must not be configured.
-  - The temporary HTTPRoute created by cert-manager routes the traffic between cert-manager and the Let's Encrypt server through NKG.
+  - The temporary HTTPRoute created by cert-manager routes the traffic between cert-manager and the Let's Encrypt server through NGF.
 If the Challenge is not successful, it may be useful to inspect the NGINX logs to see the ACME Challenge requests.
 You should see something like the following:

     ```shell